Building student relationships is the foundation of strong teaching. If you are unsure of building teacher student relationships, I have ideas.

 No person (teacher or not) is perfect.
 I’m sure everyone has reflected and said, “I absolutely should not have done that.”
 I for sure have!
 Some teachers need better tools for building relationships with students, especially if those relationships center around being the cool teacher; a commonality of ignoring rules and boundaries shouldn’t be the base for relationships.

 Building student relationships is an art, one that I’m constantly improving.
 Once you have relationships with your students, classroom management becomes less of an issue.
 Students understand your expectations and realize that you want them to learn, want what is best for them.
+Building relationships with students can be a beautiful part of teaching.

 Need more ideas?
 Melissa at Reading and Writing Haven has more ideas for building student relationships.